In short, lots. Just like there is with any investment that you may have.

-As with any ETF, it is possible that the trading price seen on the ASX may differ from the Net Asset Value of the ETF.
+As with any ETF, it is possible that the trading price seen on the exchange page may differ from the Net Asset Value of the ETF.
 Whilst we try our best in all circumstances to get as accurate as possible, the iNAV published for our funds are indicative only.

-In certain circumstances, the ASX may suspend trading in an ETF and in that event you would not be able to buy or sell your investment.
+In certain circumstances, the exchange may suspend trading in an ETF and in that event you would not be able to buy or sell your investment.